 “Leading from the Front!”

-Dr. Alexandra Lawless is a native of Miami, Florida, but she currently resides in Baton Rouge, La, with her husband and stepdaughter.
+Dr. Alexandra Lawless is a native of Miami, Florida, but she resides in Baton Rouge, LA, with her husband and stepdaughter.
 Her hobbies include spending time with her husband and stepdaughter- they love to cook new recipes together.
-She enjoys traveling, going to the movies, eating at new restaurants, leisure television watching, shopping, and reading peer-reviewed journal articles.
+She enjoys traveling, going to the movies, eating at new restaurants, watching leisurely television, shopping, and reading peer-reviewed journal articles.

 As a licensed counselor, she has worked with individuals and their families using the following counseling modalities: individual, family, couples (including married couples), and group therapy.
 She has worked for Florida’s Department of Juvenile Justice, a local charter school in Louisiana, and served as a Clinical Director and Consultant for several local community mental health agencies over the past few years.

 Dr. Lawless’ role as a Counselor Educator is to prepare counselors-in-training for clinical practice as an active change agent.
-To do so, she focuses on providing learning opportunities and experiences that generate high levels of self-awareness, critical thinking, professional and personal reflection; and one that cultivates and strengthen her students’ identity as a Professional Counselor.
+To do so, she focuses on providing learning opportunities and experiences that generate high levels of self-awareness, critical thinking, professional and personal reflection, and one that cultivates and strengthens her students’ identity as a Professional Counselor.

 To conclude, searching for relevance, meaning, and practical experiences is a task for educators and students alike.
-This is her priority and her commitment to her students in every course she teaches.
-She hopes that her classes become a meaningful experience and one that intensely affects students’ career as a Professional Counselor in the future.
+This is her priority and commitment to her students in every course she teaches.
+She hopes her classes become a meaningful experience that intensely affects students’ future careers as Professional Counselors.